CFlondono/Slot-Machine-Game/README.md

-# Slot MAchine
+# Slot Machine
-A slot machine's standard layout features a screen displaying three or more reels that "spin" when the game is activated.
+The slot machine's standard layout features a screen displaying three reels that "spin" when the game is activated.
-Some modern slot machines still include a lever as a skeuomorphic design trait to trigger play.
-However, the mechanics of early machines have been superseded by random number generators, and most are now operated using buttons and touchscreens.
+The sping is activated by pressing the "push button" or the lever.
 Slot machines operate randomly.
-Tha machine has a Random Number Generator (RNG) inside each one, which cycles through millions of numbers continuously.
-The outcome of a spin is automatically determined by the RNG at the time you hit the spin button, making it impossible to predict whether you'll win or lose.

 Slots usually have three reels but sometimes also have five reels.
 The reel is the image that spins in the front of the machine.
 It has multiple symbols on it, and if you line up certain combinations of symbols, you win.

-# The Symbols
+## The Symbols
 The very first, primitive slots used card symbols – hearts, clubs, diamonds, and spades.
 Then Charles Fey, a native of San Francisco, who invented the machine, introduced horseshoes and the Liberty Bell.
 Horseshoes were a sign of good luck, while the bell represents American freedom.